-Our program presents students with the opportunity to explore some of the country’s diverse flora and fauna through a series of activities which include field research, data collection and discussion sessions.
-At the end of their time with us, students will gain appreciation in a variety of aspects of Natural Science, as the program touches on diverse topics and encourages students to get involved and think outside the box.
-They will be able to compare what they know in their own context from their country of origin with what they are presented here; and have their critical thinking skills sharpened.
+The Environmental Education program presents students with the opportunity to explore some of Zimbabwe’s diverse flora and fauna through a series of activities which include field research, data collection and discussion sessions.
+The program touches on diverse topics and encourages students to get involved and think outside the box.
+They will be able to compare what they know from their country of origin with what they are presented with in Zimbabwe; and have their critical thinking skills sharpened.
+Through broadening their knowledge they are able to seek solutions for various environmental issues we face across the globe, encouraging them to take action and become global citizens.

-Antelope Park in Gweru is home to the ALERT program which is a non-profit organization dedicated to the facilitation and promotion of sound conservation and management plans for the African lion.
+- Antelope Park home to a non-profit organization dedicated to the facilitation and promotion of sound conservation and management plans for the African lion.

 - Hwange Game Drive